zebrium/ze-docker-log-collector/README.md

 5. Review and click on Create Service.

 ## Environment Variables
-The following environment variables are supported by the collecotr:
+The following environment variables are supported by the collector:
 <table>
   <tr>
     <th>Environment Variables</th>